Submitting for examination

 Statement of impact guideline for HDRs

-Candidates who enrolled after 1 January 2023 must include a statement of potential research impact; this should be included within the submission as part of the thesis/dissertation.
+Candidates who have commenced after 1 January 2023 must include a statement of potential research impact; this should be included within the submission as part of the thesis/dissertation.
+The statement is provided as information for the examiners only and is not included in the assessment criteria.

 Consideration of potential research impact should occur throughout the candidature lifecycle: “Evidence of consideration of the likely and actual impact, positive and negative, of the proposed research engagement of stakeholders, where appropriate” is required at all three Candidature Milestone Reviews (HDR Progress Management and Support Procedure).